danhwatson/VT_ARC_birdnet_resources/README.md

-bash scripts to run acoustic data through birdNET and then manage birdNET output with R scripts
+bash scripts to run acoustic data through birdNET in ARC and then manage birdNET output with R scripts